DR. LESLIE KREINER WILSON

 She has served as a judge for Prize Americana, the University Film and Video Association, the Social Impact Media Awards, the Sudreau Global Justice Institute — All for Humanity Alliance Anti-Trafficking Film Competition, as well as the Television Academy college television and internship competitions.

 Dr. Leslie is the Executive Director of the nonprofit Press Americana and Americana: An Institute for American Studies and Creative Writing.
 She also volunteers with WriteGirl, inspiring underprivileged teens in Los Angeles to write their way into college and a stellar career.

-A member of the Academy of Television Arts & Sciences, the Association of Writers & Writing Programs, the University Film and Video Association, and the Society for Cinema and Media Studies.
-She holds a Ph.D. in American Literature and Film Studies from Claremont Graduate University.
+A member of the Television Academy, the University Film and Video Association, the Screenwriters Research Network, the Association of Writers & Writing Programs, and the Broadcast Education Association, she holds a Ph.D. in American Literature and Film Studies from Claremont Graduate University.

 Her current projects include the nonfiction book Madame Movie Mogul: Women and Leadership in Early Hollywood as well as the adaptation of a popular YA series for television/streaming.
 Whether working in Hollywood or academia, she remains steadfastly committed to empowering women and girls.

 You can read her blog on Women and Leadership in Early Hollywood here.